stoplightio/spectral/docs/reference/functions.md

 ## xor

-Communicates that one of these properties is required, and no more than one is allowed to be defined.
+Communicate that one of these properties is required, and no more than one is allowed to be defined.
 FunctionOptions must contain any non-zero number of properties, **xor** will require that _exactly_ one of them is defined.
 (For only one property specified, this is the same as the `defined` rule for that property.)

 <!-- title: functionOptions -->